 The Columbus Museum

-Equal parts art and regional history museum, The Columbus Museum is the second largest art museum in the state, with a diverse collection that tells the story of the city and region.
-Exhibits include more than 14,000 artifacts, including Native American history and American fine art.
+Equal parts art and regional history museum, The Columbus Museum is the second largest art museum in the state.
+With a diverse selection that not only tells the story of the city and region, but exhibits from both its archives of over 14,000 pieces and works of art showcased from renowned collections from around the world, make the Museum a cultural center like no other.

-Talk about taking a step back in time!
-Historic Westville is a museum of Southern history and culture representing the diversity of the Southern experience by telling the stories of all Southern peoples, including European Americans, African Americans, American Indians, and immigrants.
+Take a step back in time!
+Historic Westville is a living museum of Southern history and culture representing the diversity of the Southern experience by telling the stories of all Southern peoples, including European Americans, African Americans, Native Americans, and immigrants.
 In this working village, you'll experience life in the 19th century through exhibits, live interpreters, food, and crafts.

 Rothschild-Pound House Inn